PoppyPop/aioiregul/README.md

 ## Asynchronous library to get data from Iregul systems

-## This library is under development.
+## This library is under development

 Requires Python 3 and uses asyncio, aiohttp and BeautifulSoup4.